Exercise and Alzheimer's

 • Studies have shown that individuals who regularly exercise have significantly less of the harmful chemicals believed to be responsible for Alzheimer's disease.

-Alzheimer’s, strokes, and diseases of the heart are 3 of the top 5 causes of death for Americans over the age of 65.
+Alzheimer’s disease, strokes, and diseases of the heart are 3 of the top 5 causes of death for Americans over the age of 65.

 Study after study has shown that exercise significantly decreases your risk for all three of these diseases.
 In fact, when it comes to living a longer life of better quality, regular exercise is one of the best investments you can make.

 The heart benefits of regular exercise have long been known, more recently research has emerged on how exercise can prevent and even improve Alzheimer’s and dementia.